carlalbc/URPP_tutorials/README.md

 We will show you how to improve your efficiency using _bioawk_, _GNU datamash_ and other useful tricks that will help you become faster and type much less in the terminal.

--**Section I**: [Bioawk](https://github.com/swyder/): Modification of awk to work with many bioinformatic format files such as BED, SAM, etc.
+- **Section I**: [Bioawk](https://github.com/swyder/): Modification of awk to work with many bioinformatic format files such as BED, SAM, etc.

 - **Section II**: [GNU Datamash](https://github.com/carlalbc/URPP_tutorials/blob/master/Productivity_tools_GNUdatamash.md): Command-line program to perform with basic stats calculations using text files as input.